 - Google Drive: Google needs no introduction.
 Google’s collaboration tools include Docs, Sheets and Slides, which are designed to allow teams to edit files at the same time and save all their changes automatically.

 - Trello makes using Agile, Scrum and other project management frameworks easy.
-The interface resembles solitaire so you drag task cards across columns, just like you would playing cards.
+The interface resembles solitaire so you drag task cards across columns, just like you would be playing cards.
 It’s easy to learn and works well for monitoring projects and assigning tasks.

 - Egnyte is a great file sharing service particularly when collaborating with folks that are in office spaces with extra-vigilant firewalls.